-- 1. From the g!Connect Pro main screen, click Start Viewer. - 2.
+- 1. From the g!Tools MySystems screen, click the Viewer button. - 2.
 From the homepage click the g! icon to access the main menu then click the Lighting icon. - 3.
 You will see the "Master" keypad listed in the Configurator.